Synthetic training set generation using text-to-audio models for environmental sound classification: Experiments and results

+Although the CRNN shows improved performance when the original dataset is augmented by 200\% to 300\% with data from one of the two AudioGen-generated versions, no clear trend is observed for either model.
+These results suggest that using TTA models for data augmentation is not trivial and requires further investigation.

-This case focuses on answering the question \textit{Can we rely on only TTA-generated data to train an ESC system?} Table ~\ref{tab:tta} reports the accuracy of the two ESC models when trained with one of the TTA-generated versions of the US8K dataset.
+\subsection{Can we rely on only TTA-generated data to train an ESC system?}

-The results show that neither one of the two ESC models trained with only TTA-generated datasets reaches the baselines performances.
-However, the highest accuracy for both models is reached when trained with GPT-based dataset versions generated with AudioGen.
-This confirms that AudioGen is preferable as TTA model and allows to get higher performances when used as dataset generator for ESC.
-On the contrary, when using AudioLDM2 performances worsen.
-At any rate, the results reveal that is not possible to rely on only TTA-generated dataset yet.
-Our intuition is that domain adaptation between the TTA-data used during training and the USK8 real data used for testing has an impact on the performances.
+Motivated by previous results, we explore if TTA-generated data alone can effectively train an ESC system.
+We trained the ESC models with the different TTA-generated versions of the dataset and tested the models on real data.
+Table~\ref{tab:tta} reports the accuracy for the different cases compared with the baseline.
+The baseline achieves the best performance.
+However, it is worth noticing that both ESC models (when trained with synthetic data) achieve their highest accuracy when using AudioGen\textsubscript{gpt} dataset.
+This emphasizes the preference for AudioGen as a TTA model as a dataset generator for ESC.
+In contrast, using AudioLDM2 results in inferior performance.
+However, the results suggest that depending solely on TTA-generated datasets is not yet feasible.
+Our intuition is that domain adaptation between the TTA-generated used for training and real data used for testing impacts the performances and this will be explored in future investigations.

-As for the previous scenario, we wondered if the threshold for achieving baseline performance might be influenced by the quantity of data used at training.
-Therefore, we incrementally increased the dataset size incrementally doubling it, extending it to train models with up to 400\% of synthetic data.
-Fig.~\ref{fig:accuracy_vs_training_size_gen_data_only}(a) shows the performances for the CNN model; Fig.~\ref{fig:accuracy_vs_training_size_gen_data_only}(b) reports the performances for the CRNN model.
-As we can observe, increasing the number of audio data is useful up to 2-3 times the original dataset size, confirming the results of the previous case experiments.
-Also in this case, both networks achieve higher performances when trained with AudioGen dataset versions.
-This underscores the AudioGen ability to generate more realistic sounds, enabling the ESC models to better generalize on real-world data.
+As for the previous experiment, we analyzed if the threshold for achieving baseline performance might be influenced by the quantity of data used at training.
+Also in this case, we incrementally doubled the dataset size to train models with up to 400\% of synthetic data.
+As reported in Fig.~\ref{fig:accuracy_vs_training_size_gen_data_only}, increasing the number of audio data is useful up to 2-3 times the original dataset size, confirming the previous case experiment.
+Also in this case, both networks achieve higher performances when trained with AudioGen dataset versions, suggesting that AudioGen has the capabilities of generating more realistic audio data that can be used to train ESC models that will then be able to better generalize to real-world data.

+\subsection{To what extent real data can be safely replaced by synthetic data generated through TTA models?}